-I-74 partially closed due to semi crash; reopening time is unknown
+I-74 partially closed due to semi crash; 280 on-ramps shut down too

 The crash happened at I-74 eastbound at mile marker 8, approximately three miles east of the Quad City Airport.

 Both eastbound lanes are closed at this time and officials say it is unknown when they will be reopened.
+TV6's Chief Photographer and reporter Chris Carter are there and they say the 280 on-ramps are alos shut down.

 All eastbound traffic should use US Route 6 or I-80.